-- Length of Term In general, the longer the lease term the more bargaining/negotiating power you have.
-This often means you can negotiate a price-cut on lease payments or other other fees.
-However, if you only have a 1 year lease agreement, you basically have no bargaining power and have to pay whatever is asked.
+- Length of Term.
+In general, the longer the lease term, the more bargaining/negotiating power you have.
+However, if you only have a 1 year lease agreement, you have much less bargaining power.

 If you work with a broker, be sure to also factor in their fee.
 Commercial real estate brokers who lease retail space generally charge from 7 to 10% of the total lease costs.
 For example, if you sign a 3 year lease at $50,000 a year ($150,000 total), and your broker charges 10%, then the broker’s fee would be $15,000.